Reach-er/git1/README.md

 # git1
-the first git repository made
+This is the first git repository made by reacher